Samruddhpk/Redux-Toolkit---Cart/README.md

 # Redux-Toolkit-Cart

 # This project is done using Redux-Toolkit
-# Has two basuc features - cart-update and modal.
+# Has two basic features - cart-update and modal.